 Secondary Residence.
-A dwelling unit in which an owner, as defined herein, lives temporarily for time intervals less than their principal residence and for which all necessary utilities shall remain in the owner's name.
-(Approved (8-0) 9/22/22)
+A dwelling unit in which the owner of the property lives temporarily for time intervals less than their principal residence, as defined herein, and for which all necessary utilities remain connected, functional, and in good standing with the applicable utility provider(s).

 Short-term Rental.
-A residential dwelling unit, portion of a dwelling unit or room within a residential dwelling unit rented by a transient guest, for a period no greater than thirty (30) days less than thirty-one (31) consecutive days.
-(Approved 8-0 10/620/22)
+A residential dwelling unit, portion of a dwelling unit or room within a residential dwelling unit rented by a transient guest for a period less than thirty-one (31) days.